trzy/Supermodel/Docs/README.txt

     - ElSemi, for all sorts of technical information and insight
     - Naibo Zhang, for his work on Model 3 graphics
     - R. Belmont, for all sorts of help and the Mac OS X port
+    - krom, for adding in the remaining ROM sets
     - Andrew Lewis (a.k.a.
 Andy Geezer), for dumping the drive board ROMs and providing region codes
     - The Guru, for his efforts in dumping Model 3 ROM sets